Leaf-Agriculture/docs/docs/usecase_upload.md

       }
 });
 ```
+[Here](/docs/docs/alerts_endpoints#get-all-webhooks) you can see the Webhook Documentation.

 #### Route '/delete_webhook/:id'
 In this route, we will be able to delete a webhook that we created.
 The id comes from the
-parameter id in the url, and we will use this parameter in the DELETE request that we make
+parameter id in the url, and we will use this parameter in the `DELETE` request that we make
 with AXIOS, we also need to set our token in the header, and if everything is ok,
-we will receive an status code 204
+we will receive an status code `204`
 ```js
 app.get("/delete_webhook/:id", (req, res) => {
     let webhook_id = req.params.id;